 Low back pain (LBP) is common, occuring in four out of five Canadians.
 Though LBP often disappears after a couple weeks, it can sometimes be chronic, and the pain can range from mild to severe.
 Those with back pain may have trouble doing activities such as lifting, walking, bending and sitting.
 Despite its reocurrence among Canadians, LBP is preventable, and can be avoided through back care strategies, exercises and knowledge.

 Back pain is often a result of an injury or inflamation of ligaments, muscles, joints and discs.

 LBP is preventable using a number of strategies.
 Regular exercise to keep your muscles flexible and strong can reduce your chance of acquiring LBP as well as other common ailments in Canadians.
 By building muscle strength through exercise, your muscles are better able to support your spine, eliminating some of the causes of LBP.
 Proper posture also is helpful in preventing back pain by reducing strain in your spine and the surrounding ligaments and muscles.
 Talk to a physiotherapist to discover more tips and techniques on how to safely improve your lifestyle to reduce your chances of experiencing LBP.

-- Stand up and move around as often as you can
+- Take frequent breaks- stand up and move around as often as you can

 - Stay physically active outside of work by walking, running, biking or participating in other activities

 - Support the curve of your lower back when sitting

 - Lift objects close to body and avoid twisting

 - Get good quality sleep, manage stress and overall health

 - Stretch as often as you can throughout the day